jithin-pal/SHT1x-IDF-Library/README.md

 **Application Firmware with example**

-ESP-IDF projects are built using CMake.
 The project build configuration is contained in `CMakeLists.txt` files that provide set of directives and instructions describing the project's source files and targets (executable, library, or both).